6 Best Things to Do in Guatape, Colombia

 If you take a tuk-tuk from the town to the Piedra, it will cost you 10,000 COP (approximately 3 USD).
 The ride takes about 10 minutes at most.

-If you’d like to see some views and warm up your legs before climbing the rock, you can walk there, like we did!
+If you’d like to see some views and warm up your legs before climbing the rock, you can walk there, like we did on our day trip!
 The walk is rather straightforward and you’ll follow the main road that directs all cars out of the town center.

 Along the walk are some unique views of the rock that you cannot find elsewhere.
 This is why we recommend taking this route to get from the Guatape town to the Piedra.